hdlugas/MZsearch/README.md

   --output_similarity_scores path_to_CSV_of_all__similarity_scores
 ```

-To implement an example of spectral library matching, you can navigate to the scripts directory and run the following commands which should produce CSV files of the identification results in your current working directory:
+To implement an example of spectral library matching, you can navigate to the scripts directory and run the following commands, which should produce CSV files of the identification results in your current working directory:
 ```
 python spec_lib_matching.py \
   --query_data "$PWD"/../data/lcms_query_library.csv \